 Caused by a human papillomavirus (HPV) infection, plantar warts can lead to sore, tender bumps that cause discomfort with every step.
-If you notice unusual growths on your feet or have a history of plantar warts, book an evaluation at InStride Family Foot Care, with locations in Concord and Charlotte, North Carolina.
+If you notice unusual growths on your feet or have a history of plantar warts, book an evaluation at InStride Family Foot Care, with locations in Albemarle, Concord, Matthews, Wake Forest, Gastonia, and Monroe, as well as two clinics in Charlotte, North Carolina.
 The leading podiatrists offer in-office foot wart removal solutions, so you can expect fast and effective relief.
 Book your plantar wart appointment online or over the phone with any location today.

 Plantar warts develop when the human papillomavirus (HPV) strain breaks into your skin, usually through a weak spot, like a cut.
 HPV thrives in areas that are warm and damp, so it’s possible that you came into contact with the viral invader by walking barefoot next to a swimming pool or in a sauna or gym locker room.

 Just because you came into contact with HPV doesn’t mean you’re going to develop warts though.
 These unsightly, painful bumps are more likely to develop if you have a weakened immune system or have a history of warts that you never had properly treated.

 Plantar warts develop gradually over time.
 You may notice a single unusual bump or a cluster of small growths on the sole of your foot, usually around the ball of your foot.
 One of the most prominent signs of plantar warts is bumps that have tiny black dots in the middle.
 These are signs of broken blood vessels inside.

 In some cases, warts grow into your skin because of pressure from standing or walking.
 This can cause a thick callus to form over them, which tends to disrupt the natural lines in your skin.